Website Manager

 OVERVIEW

-For players age 8 - 11*, the AAA division is the first division where players are required to attend player assessments that are followed by a draft (players age 8 or 9 who are not drafted by a AAA team will play AA).
-It's all kid pitch, scores and standings are kept throughout the season, umpires call all games, each team fields nine defensive players, and base runners may attempt to advance (or steal) as soon as a pitched ball reaches the hitter.
-Players are guaranteed to play at least six outs in the field in games that last four innings, and nine outs in games that go longer.
-An inning ends with the earlier of three outs made or five runs scored.
-Each AAA team will participate in the post-season VLL Tournament as well as the Vista City Tournament.
-A team that wins either of these tournaments will qualify for the District 70 Tournament of Champions.
-As well, players in AAA become eligible for All-Star selection.
-[ASSESSMENTS AND TOURNAMENTS ARE SPRING ONLY]
+For players aged 8-11*, the AAA division is the first level requiring player assessments followed by a draft.
+Players aged 8, 9 or 10 who are not drafted will play in the AA division.
+AAA features kid-pitch, keeps scores and standings, and has umpires officiating all games.
+Each team fields nine defensive players, and base runners may attempt to advance (or steal) as soon as the pitched ball has reached the batter.
+Players are guaranteed to play at least six outs in games lasting four innings, and nine outs in longer games.
+An inning ends with either three outs or five runs scored.
+Each AAA team participates in the post-season VLL Tournament and the Vista City Tournament, with the winners qualifying for the District 70 Tournament of Champions.
+Players in AAA are also eligible for All-Star selection.

-*Note: All 10- and 11-year-olds will be eligible for the Majors draft, and all 11-year-olds will be eligible for the Intermediate draft.
-Any 8- and 9-year-olds not chosen in the AAA draft will be asked to attend AA assessments.
+*Note: All 10- and 11-year-olds can be drafted into the Majors, and 11-year-olds are eligible for the Intermediate draft.
+Any 8-, 9 and 10-year-olds not chosen in the AAA draft will attend AA assessments.
 [SPRING ONLY]

 Q: What equipment do I need to provide for my AAA player?

-A: The league will provide team hats and jerseys.
-Players will be responsible for having the following items:
+A: The league provides team hats and jerseys.
+Players must have the following items:

 Fielding glove